-In 2020, the Committee again reviewed current trends in long-term compensation practices with WLTW.
+In 2021, the Committee again reviewed current trends in long-term compensation practices with WTW.
 The most recent review confirmed that Quaker Houghton's practices were generally consistent with those of other public companies and are as follows:

-- Provide for three types of awards (performance-dependent stock awards ("PSUs"), restricted stock and options) to senior executives, including the Named Executive Officers, but limit awards for lower level executives and senior management to PSU's and restricted stock. - The PSU portion of the Company's LTIP is performance-based.
-The performance criteria for the PSU is a single metric, relative TSR over the applicable period as compared to the S&P MidCap 400 Index (Materials Group).
-By tying this award to shareholder value, it allows a market metric to be used as a performance measure without accounting complications. - Restricted stock is time based and vests at the end of three years assuming continued employment of the grantee.
-These restricted shares are eligible for dividends payable, prior to and after vesting, at the time dividends are paid generally. - Options are time based and vest in three approximately equal installments over a three-year period commencing with the anniversary of the date of grant.
+- Provide for three types of awards (performance-dependent stock unit awards ("PSUs"), restricted stock and options) to senior executives, including the Named Executive Officers, but limit awards for lower level executives and senior management to PSUs and restricted stock. - The PSU portion of the Company's 2016 Long-Term Performance Incentive Plan ("LTIP") is performance-based.
+The performance criteria for the PSU is a single metric, relative total shareholder return ("TSR") over the applicable period as compared to the S&P MidCap 400 Index (Materials Group).
+By tying this award to shareholder value, it allows a market metric to be used as a performance measure without accounting complications.
+For these purposes, TSR is calculated by using the one-month average stock price at the end of the performance period, divided by the one-month average stock price at the beginning of the performance period, plus any dividends paid over that period. - Restricted stock is time-based and vests at the end of three years assuming continued employment of the grantee.
+These restricted shares are eligible for dividends payable, prior to and after vesting, at the time dividends are paid generally.
+For Mr. Platzer only, the time-based portion of the award was granted in the form of time-based restricted stock units ("RSUs"), also subject to three year vesting and entitled to dividend equivalents earned at the time dividends are paid generally.
+The RSUs were structured to be equivalent in value to restricted stock.

+Options are time-based and vest in three approximately equal installments over a three-year period commencing with the anniversary of the date of grant.